-7) FUEL WARMER SWITCH
+7) HEATER SWITCH

-(1) This switch is used to heat the fuel of pre-heater.
+(1) This switch is used to operate the heater system.

 8) FRONT WIPER/WASHER SWITCH (option)

 - (1) This switch is used to operate the front wiper and washer by two steps. - · First step : The front wiper operates. - Second step: The washer liquid is sprayed and the front wiper is operated only while pressing.
 If release the switch, return to the first step position.